andresgur/mind_the_gaps/README.md

 then enter the `mind_the_gaps` main directory and pip install it by running:
  `pip install .`

+## Prerequisites
+The code has several additional prerequisites that must be installed seperately.

+* `pdftex`
+* `cm-super` enhanced fonts package
+* `dvipng` image converter

+On Linux, these are available through your system package manager.
+`cm-super` is available in some LaTeX package managers.

 # Scripts
 Several scripts exists that allow to perform the main tasks.
 Each of them has a set of input parameters, for help run